LYNCH·LLP

 • What is Paul J Breene's overall allowance rate?

-• Does this allowance rate predict outcomes on my application?
+• Does the 60% rate predict my application's outcome?

 ◈ RESPONDING TO AN OFFICE ACTION